-Tel: +355 4 225 1050

-Fax: +355 4 225 1055
+Tel: +355 4 225 1050 Fax: +355 4 225 1055 Email: btauzi@bogalaw.com URL: www.bogalaw.com

-Email: btauzi@bogalaw.com

-URL: www.bogalaw.com

-Besa is a senior associate with Boga & Associates; she joined the firm in 2006.
-She practises in the areas of corporate, financial, environment protection, public procurement and privatisation law.
+Besa is a Senior Associate with Boga & Associates; she joined the firm in 2006.
+She practises in the areas of corporate, financial, environmental protection, public procurement and privatisation law.
 She has advised on a wide range of privatisation processes where the firm has assisted international clients, or the Albanian State acting as the vendor.
-Besa has also advised EBRD, regarding several project financing in Albania.
+Besa has also advised the EBRD regarding several project financings in Albania.

-Besa has also been widely involved in matters focused on Albania's environmental law relative to projects in the industrial sector as well as corporate law.
+Besa has also been widely involved in matters focused on Albania's environmental law relating to projects in the industrial sector as well as corporate law.